matthewdau85/APGMS-Final/docs/ops/runbook.md

 - File follow-up tasks to improve automation or documentation.
 - Capture command evidence with `pnpm compliance:evidence --tag <incident-id>` and archive the output in `artifacts/compliance/`.
 - Populate `status/incidents/<incident-id>.md` using the template provided to keep public status in sync.
-- Run `pnpm backup:evidence-pack -- --base-url http://localhost:3000 --org <org> --token <jwt>` against the affected environment to snapshot export/compliance JSON.
+- Run `pnpm backup:evidence-pack -- --base-url http://localhost:3000 --org <org> --token <jwt>` against the affected environment to snapshot export/compliance JSON; this CLI calls `/admin/export/<org>` and `/compliance/report` in parallel, so the database **must** be reachable or you will repeat the Prisma/ECONNREFUSED failures seen in the Fastify logs.
+Re-run the command after database/Redis restarts to capture a clean artifact.
 - Run applicable chaos experiment from `docs/ops/chaos.md` after remediation to validate fixes.

 ## Contact